Tifauv/oxyboard/README.md

 ## I want to get it !

-Being writen in Rust, you need the [Rustc compiler](https://www.rust-lang.org/fr/downloads.html).
-It should include the `Cargo` builder.
+Being writen in Rust, you need the [Rustc compiler](https://www.rust-lang.org/fr/downloads.html) version 1.13 minimum to build the project.
+Rust distributions now come with the `Cargo` builder.

 Then, you should [get the code on GitHub](https://github.com/Tifauv/oxyboard).
 A `cargo run` will take care of downloading the dependencies, building all that and starting a board